Master Your Golf Swing Sequence: Step-by-Step Guide

 downswing

 To put in simple words, downswing means swinging down, just like the name.
-The movement occurs right after the top of the backswing and before the impact stage with the golf ball.
+The movement occurs right after the top of the backswing and before the impact stage.

 When your golf club is at the top of the backswing, the speed drops to 0 mph.
 Therefore, you need a powerful downswing to achieve an increased swing speed at impact.
 That will help you gain a better distance.
 It influences the accuracy of the shot too.